Venice Film Festival: 1930s

 During the 1930s, the government and Italian citizens were heavily interested in film.
 Of the money Italians spent on cultural or sporting events, most of it went for movies.
 The majority of films screened in Italy were American, which led to government involvement in the film industry and the yearning to celebrate Italian culture in general.
 With this in mind, the Venice International Film Festival was created by Giuseppe Volpi, Luciano de Feo, and Antonio Maraini in 1932.
 Volpi, a statesman, wealthy businessman, and avid fascist who had been Benito Mussolini's minister of finance, was appointed president of the Venice Biennale the same year.
 Maraini served as the festival's secretary general, and de Feo headed its executive committee.

 On the night of 6 August 1932, the festival opened with a screening of the American film Dr. Jekyll and Mr. Hyde on the terrace of the Excelsior Palace Hotel.
-A total of nine countries participated in the festival, which ended on 21 August.
+Nine countries participated in the festival, which ended on 21 August.
 No awards were given at the first festival, but an audience referendum was held to determine which films and performances were most praiseworthy.
 The French film À Nous la Liberté was voted the Film Più Divertente (the Funniest Film).
 The Sin of Madelon Claudet was chosen the Film Più Commovente (the Most Moving Film) and its star, Helen Hayes, the best actress.
 Most Original Film (Film dalla fantasia più originale) was given to Dr. Jekyll and Mr. Hyde, and its leading man, Fredric March, was voted best actor.